 NOHA will require families to furnish verification of legal identity for each household member.
 A photo ID may be required for each adult family member.
 Legal identity will be verified at application and on an as needed basis.
-The following identity documents are acceptable in addition to the photo ID for each adult:
+The following identity documents are acceptable: